 The next stage is the collection of over £1000 for which a liability order has already been granted, as well as the ongoing payments which are not being made (and assessed at only £6 per week).
 The threat of the liability order seemed to do the trick for the CSA arrears but the new CMS arrears are being ignored, strangely.

 Although this is an amazing development for my family, think of this – this amounts to less than £5 per week over the last 10 years.
-It’s progress, but it’s nothing compared to the true cost of raising a child.
-I’ll be saving the money, earning interest on it and using it wisely, just like I use the rest of our income.
+It’s progress, but it’s nothing compared to the true cost of raising a child; this decade of non-payment was financial abuse.